Cultured Guru Logo

 Supplies You Need for Fermenting Cucumbers

-We tracked our fermented pickles throughout the fermentation process.
-If you follow our recipe and directions, your timeline for fermented cucumbers should approximately match ours.
-This timeline is for fermenting cucumbers at 72-78 degrees F. The process will be slower in colder conditions and faster in warmer conditions.
+As always, I tracked these pickles through the whole fermentation process, so I can tell you all about the sensory cues to watch for as they ferment!
+This timeline is for pickles fermented at 72-78 degrees F. The process will be slower in colder conditions and faster in warmer conditions, but will follow the same pattern.

-72 hours – 7 days: After 72 hours, you should see lots of bubbles.
-You need to burp the jar if you are using a standard mason jar and lid.
+72 hours – 7 days: After 72 hours, you should start to see lots of bubbles.
+You need to burp the jar if you are using a rust-proof mason jar lid (as I recommend).
 Cucumbers in this stage should change color from vibrant green to pale olive.
 You will also notice the brine becomes very cloudy.
-Leuconostoc bacteria begin to thrive and produce a lot of carbon dioxide and acetic acid.
-Gram negative organisms die off during this time.
+Leuconostoc bacteria begin to thrive, producing lots of carbon dioxide and acetic acid.
+You can open the jar whenever to ensure everything is submerged and the lid stays clean.
+If anything is floating to the surface, scoop it out with a clean spoon.
+If the lid looks dirty at all, wash it with hot, soapy water, then place it back on the jar.

-7 – 12 days: Bubbles in the brine will decrease as the ferment leaves stage two and enters stage three.
-The mixture will become cloudy and start to develop a pleasantly sour smell.
-Lactobacillus species are most abundant during this time.
+7 – 12 days: Bubbles in the brine will decrease as the ferment leaves stage two and enters stage three of fermentation.
+The brine will be quite cloudy and start to develop a pleasantly sour smell.
+You’ll probably start to see sediment at the bottom of the jar, and the bubbles will stop completely.
+Lactobacillus species are most abundant.

-12 – 14 days: Lactobacillus make up the majority or all of the microbial population.
-They produce copious amounts of lactic acid and make the fermented cucumbers smell even more pleasantly sour.
-This is the time in which the vegetable mixture becomes preserved.
-At this time, you can smell and taste test.
+12 – 14 days: Lactobacillus makes up the majority or all of the microbial population now.
+They produce copious amounts of lactic acid, making the pickles smell even more pleasantly sour.
+At this time, you can smell, taste, and refrigerate!
+The pickles should have a pH of 4 or below.
+They are now super probiotic and well preserved.

 Fermented Pickles Recipe Tips